Alawism: Islamic opinions

 The Shrine of Khidr, located near the Syria–Turkey border, is a notable Alawite shrine frequently visited by people from multiple cities.

 The Alawites have historically regarded themselves a separate religious group.
 Similarly, classical Shia Muslims and Sunni Muslims considered Alawism to be out of the fold of Islam.
 Syrian historian Ibn Kathir (c.
 1300–1373) categorized Alawites as non-Muslim and mushrik (polytheist), in their writings.
 Ibn Taymiyya (1263–1328), Ibn Kathir's mentor and arguably the most polemical anti-Alawite Sunni theologian, categorised Alawite as non-Muslims and listed them amongst the worst sects of polytheists.
-Through many of his fatawa, Ibn Taymiyya described Alawites as "the worst enemies of the Muslims" who were far more dangerous than Crusaders and Mongols.
+Through many of his fatwas, Ibn Taymiyya described Alawites as "the worst enemies of the Muslims" who were far more dangerous than Crusaders and Mongols.
 Ibn Taymiyya also accused Alawites of aiding the Crusades and Mongol invasions against the Muslim World.
 Other Sunni scholars, such as Al-Ghazali (c.
 1058–1111), likewise considered them as non-Muslims.
 Benjamin Disraeli, in his novel Tancred, also expressed the view that Alawites are not Shia Muslims.